thofisch/doc-api/docs/methods.md

 |`PATCH`  |No  |No        |
 |`POST`   |No  |No        |

-_Safety and idempotency are guarantees a server must provide to clients._
+==Safety and idempotency are guarantees a server must provide to clients.==

-!!! tip "Safe methods (or read-only operations)"
+!!! tip "Safe methods"
-    are expected not to cause side-effects, however, it does not mean the server must return the same response every time.
+    Safe methods (or read-only operations) are expected not to cause side-effects, however, it does not mean the server must return the same response every time.

 !!! tip "Idempotent methods"
-    must guarantee that every request has the same effect, however, this does not necessarily mean returning the same status code.
+    Idempotent methods must guarantee that every request has the same effect, however, this does not necessarily mean returning the same status code.
 This is highly important in case of failures.

 ### GET